MethEthPro/cohort3/week_9/part_1/lec_3/vite-project/README.md

 3. useState Hook:
     - The useState hook is one of the fundamental React hooks, used to manage state in functional components.
     - It allows a component to have and update internal data that can influence how the UI is rendered.
+    -whenver the value of state variable changes, react re-renders the component that uses that state variable
     - Syntax:
         const [state, setState] = useState(initialValue);